How does Rest Less make money

 Burns was born on 25th January 1759, so Burns Night is held on this date each year.
 It typically involves a ‘Burns supper’ where you can expect to enjoy plenty of poetry, haggis, and whisky tasting – and, of course, lots of fun and laughter.

-You can find out more about what to expect from celebrating Burns Night on the Visit Scotland website.
+You can find out more about celebrating Burns Night on the Visit Scotland website.

-If Scotland is too far afield for you, Burns Night celebrations are held across the UK too.
+If Scotland is too far afield for you, Burns Night celebrations are also held across England.
 Some of the best places to celebrate are London, Manchester, and Birmingham.

-Alternatively, if you’d prefer to stay home, check out this guide to celebrating Burns Night at home from Taste Talk, which covers everything from food and drink to music.
+Alternatively, if you’d prefer to stay at home, check out this guide to celebrating Burns Night at home from Taste Talk.

 13. Make a New Year’s resolution vision board